Review Process and Roles

 New curricula or modifications to existing curricula should be tied to program, college and university learning objectives and developed with consideration of the action plan created during the most recent program review.

-General Education (GE) and United States Cultural Pluralism (USCP) courses must undergo separate and parallel review by the GE Governance Board and USCP committee.
+General Education (GE), Graduation Writing Requirement (GWR), and United States Cultural Pluralism (USCP) courses must undergo separate and parallel review by the GE Governance Board, GWR Advisory Board, and USCP committee.

 After department approval, curricular proposals are reviewed and approved by the curriculum committee of the college within which the department proposing the new or modified curriculum resides.
 After this review, the dean of the college must review and approve or disapprove of all curricular proposals.